sergio11/zero_trace_hacking_tool/README.md

 - [💀 **Nemesys**](https://github.com/sergio11/nemesys): An advanced **exploitation** and **post-exploitation** tool built on top of the **Metasploit Framework** for automating critical data harvesting and system enumeration.
 - [🕷️ **BlackVenom**](https://github.com/sergio11/blackvenom): The ultimate **ARP** and **DNS spoofing** tool for **intercepting network traffic** and uncovering vulnerabilities with stealth and precision.
 - [🔐 **DecryptX**](https://github.com/sergio11/decryptx): An **advanced hash and password security assessment tool** that helps **cybersecurity experts** and **penetration testers** analyze **password hashes** and **encrypted ZIP files** to assess the robustness of security implementations.
+- [ 🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): is a stealthy web reconnaissance tool for uncovering hidden vulnerabilities, subdomains, and site structures. 🕵️‍♂️🔍 It empowers security professionals to identify critical attack surfaces with precision, ensuring proactive defense. 🚨💻

 These tools are designed to streamline penetration testing, enhance security assessments, and provide in-depth insights into vulnerabilities.
 Explore them to level up your ethical hacking skills! 💻🔍